 – When done let cool off completely.

-– When the pudding is cool, mix with 250 g very soft butter, spoon by spoon add butter, until you get a cream.
+– When the pudding has cooled off mix with 250 g very soft butter, spoon by spoon add the butter, until you get a smooth cream.

 – Spread the cream evenly over the cooled off baked cake.